fasterthanlime/semester-project/report.md

 \input{excerpts/generics-match.ooc.tex}

 More advanced matching can also be done on the generic argument itself, alleviating the need for explicit casts.

 \input{excerpts/generics-match2.ooc.tex}

 ### Generic classes

-Classes can be generic too.
+Classes in ooc accept type parameters as well.
 A simple generic container could be implemented like this:

 \input{excerpts/generics-container.ooc.tex}

-Any class can be made generic, but in practice, they are used mostly for collections:
+A prime example of generics usage in the ooc codebase is the 'structs' package, containing various collections[^go-collections].

 \input{excerpts/generics-collection.ooc.tex}

+[^go-collections]: However, to the difference to the Go language, any class
+    accepts generic type parameters, not only collections.

-Classes and functions can have any number of generic parameters:
+Classes and functions accept any number of generic parameters:

 \input{excerpts/generics-kv.ooc.tex}

 ## Types

+### Covers

 The reason the `repr` function above cannot be simply handled with a virtual method call is that, in ooc, not everything is an object.
 Types like `Int`